mislav/blog/_posts/2011-12-12-vim-revisited.md

 Real-world projects have more than one file to edit.
 Efficient switching between files is just as important as motion commands.

+### Core Vim features

+In the same session, Vim remembers previously open files.
+You can list them with <kbd>:buffers</kbd> (shortcut: <kbd>:ls</kbd>).
+Without even using any plugins, you can jump to a buffer on this list by typing
+<kbd>:b</kbd> and a part of a buffer's name.
+For example, if you've
+previously opened `lib/api_wrapper.rb`, you can return to it with
+<kbd>:b api</kbd>.
+Hit <kbd>&lt;Tab&gt;</kbd> to cycle between multiple
+matches.

+To switch between the currently open buffer and the previous one, use
+<kbd>&lt;C-^&gt;</kbd>.
+This key combination is a bit hard to reach, so
+you can remap to, for instance, twice hitting `<leader>`:

+{% highlight vim %}
+nnoremap <leader><leader> <c-^>
+{% endhighlight %}

+Since my `<leader>` is set to comma, I just have to hit <kbd>,,</kbd> to alternate between files, for instance tests and implementation.

-Folks coming from TextMate, IDEs, or gedit will quickly find themselves craving for a directory tree side pane, and the community is going to unanimously recommend NERD tree. **Don't use the NERD tree plugin.** It is clumsy, will *hurt* your split windows workflow because of edge-case bugs and plugin incompatibilities, and *you never needed* a file browser pane in the first place, anyway.
-The only thing it can be useful for is familiarizing yourself with the directory/file structure of a new project, and you can easily do that with the `tree` command-line tool (easily installed via package manager of choice, such as Homebrew on OS X).
+Folks coming from TextMate, IDEs, or gedit will quickly find themselves craving for a directory tree side pane, and the community is going to unanimously recommend NERD tree. **Don't use the NERD tree.** It is clumsy, will *hurt* your split windows workflow because of edge-case bugs and plugin incompatibilities, and *you never needed* a file browser pane in the first place, anyway.
+If you need to view the directory structure of a project, use `tree` command-line tool (easily installed via package manager of choice, such as Homebrew on OS X) and pipe it to `less`.
+If, on the other thand, you want to _interactively explore_ the file structure while in Vim, simply edit a directory and the built-in Netrw plugin will kick in; for instance, start in a the current directory <kbd>:e .</kbd>.

+### ctags

+A lot of the time you're switching to another file to jump to a specific method or class definition.
+Now imagine that you can do this with a keystroke _without knowing which file_ actually holds the method/class.

+Using tags requires a bit of forethought, but boy is it worth it!
+It's **the single most useful feature** for navigating source code that I've ever experienced.
+It just requires that you generate the tags file up front, but don't worry: there are clever ways in which you can automatize this step.

+You need to install exuberant ctags first.
+On Mac OS X: `brew install ctags`.

+To generate the tags file for your Ruby project, for instance, do this on the command line:

+    ctags -R --languages=ruby --exclude=.git

+You can do this within Vim too: just start the command with <kbd>:!</kbd>.
+This will generate the <code class=file>tags</code> file, which is a search index of your code.
+For languages other than Ruby, see `ctags --list-languages`.

+Now you can jump to a method or class definition with a single keystroke, or by specifying its name with the following commands:

+* <kbd>&lt;C-]&gt;</kbd> / <kbd>:tag foo</kbd> — jump to tag under cursor/named
+* <kbd>g&lt;C-]&gt;</kbd> / <kbd>:tjump foo</kbd> — choose from a list of matching tags

+You'll get hooked on this quickly, but you'll grow tired of constantly having to regenerate the tags file after changes or checkouts.
+Tim Pope has [an automated solution using git hooks][ctags-git].
+And if you often open code of installed ruby gems, [he got you covered as well][ctags-gem].

+### Fuzzy file searching

-What you need is a plugin for fuzzy searching of file names in a project.
-I find the [Command-T][cmdt] plugin very capable and fast, but it requires ruby on the system and vim compiled with ruby support.
-If that's a deal breaker for you, some people swear by [ctrlp.vim][ctrlp].
+What you *need* for larger projects is a plugin for fuzzy searching of file names in a project.
+I find the [Command-T][cmdt] plugin very capable and fast, but it requires ruby on the system and vim compiled with ruby support (MacVim is by default, so no worries there).
+If for some reason that's a deal breaker for you, some people swear by [ctrlp.vim][ctrlp].

 Here are my mappings for starting a file search with Command-T. I start a project-wide search with <kbd>,f</kbd> and search the directory